El Brujo

 Located in the Chicama Valley, the El Brujo Archaeological Complex, just north of Trujillo, La Libertad Province, Peru, is an ancient archaeological site that was occupied from preceramic times.
 Considering the broad cultural sequencing, the Chicama Valley can be considered as an archaeological microcosm.
-The research benefits from the favourable environmental and topological conditions for material conservation.
+Research at the site benefits from the favourable environmental and topological conditions for material conservation.

 Huaca Prieta is the earliest part of the complex but the biggest constructions on the site belong to the Moche culture.
-In this area, there are also the remains of the later Lambayeque and Chimú.
+In this area, there are also the remains of the later Lambayeque and Chimú cultures.

 Early Intermediate Period

 The development of the Brujo Archaeological Complex during the Intermediate Period falls within a context of early complex societies construction.
 During the Moche era, monumental religious and socio-political centers usually named huacas were built.
 Although the architecture, the iconography and the practice of sacrifice relate the Brujo Complex to a ceremonial, ritual and funerary site, the constructions are considered as the result of labor the “caciques” controlled.
 The huacas of the Early Intermediate Period (200 B.C.
 600 A.D.) seem to have exerted a polymorphous and centrifugal power, yet the complex is located in a difficult weather condition area.

 The Brujo Complex is represented by three major huacas.
 The Huaca Prieta mound dates back to the preceramic times.
-Huaca Cortada and Huaca Cao Viejo (the largest) are stepped truncated pyramids constructed at the northern corners of the terrace during the EIP.
+Huaca Cortada and Huaca Cao Viejo (the largest) are stepped truncated pyramids constructed at the northern corners of the terrace during the Early Intermediate Period.
 Building archaeology unveils seven phases of construction spanning the early and middle phases of Moche era.

 Huaca Cao Viejo is famous for its polychrome reliefs and mural paintings, and the discovery of the Señora de Cao, whose remains are currently the earliest evidence for a female ruler in Peru.
 Both appeared in National Geographic magazine in July 2004 and June 2006.
 The site officially opened to the public in May 2006, and a museum exhibition was proposed for 2007.